The Australia Regions are available to customers with a business presence in Australia or New Zealand.

 The Premium tier of Service Bus Messaging is a flat daily rate per Messaging Unit purchased.
 Namespaces created as Premium can have 1, 2, or 4 Messaging Units which will each accrue the given number of Messaging Unit daily rate charges.
 Premium namespaces can have the number of purchased Messaging Units changed at any time, but the daily rate is based on the maximum number of Message Units assigned to the namespace at any time.

 Yes, it is technically possible to upgrade and downgrade between Premium and other tiers.
+For guidelines on how to migrate your solution from Standard Messaging to Premium Messaging please read this blog post.

 Please see this article for additional Service Bus billing FAQs